o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 ---
-linkTitle: Create a Custom Shape Tool in Python
+linkTitle: Create a Custom Tool Gem in Python
-title: Create a Custom Shape Tool in Python for Open 3D Engine
+title: Create a Custom Tool Gem in Python to Extend Open 3D Engine Editor
-description: Learn to create a custom shape tool in Python to extend the Open 3D Engine (O3DE) Editor.
+description: Learn how to extend the Open 3D Engine (O3DE) Editor by creating a custom tool Gem in Python.
 weight: 300
 toc: true
 ---

-In this tutorial, you'll create a custom tool, **Shape Example**, written in Python that extends the **Open 3D Engine (O3DE) Editor** .
+In this tutorial, you create a custom tool Gem written in Python, called **Shape Example**, that extends the **Open 3D Engine (O3DE) Editor**.
 The Shape Example tool allows you to create entities with a Shape component and configure their component properties.
-You'll learn how to use the `PythonToolGem` template and practice Python development with O3DE's Tools UI API and other O3DE APIs.
+You'll learn how to use the `PythonToolGem` template and practice Python development with [Qt](https://wiki.qt.io/Main), O3DE Tools UI API, and other O3DE APIs.

-This tutorial is based off of the **PyShapeExample** Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/py_gems/PyShapeExample).
+This tutorial shows you how to create the **PyShapeExample** Gem, which is a sample Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/py_gems/PyShapeExample).
 You can reference the PyShapeExample Gem sample as you follow along this tutorial.

-By the end of this tutorial, you'll be able to create your own tools that extend the O3DE Editor.
+By the end of this tutorial, you'll be able to extend the Editor by creating your own custom tools written in C++.

+The following image is a preview of the Shape Exmple tool that you create in this tutorial.

 {{< image-width "/images/learning-guide/tutorials/custom-tools/shape-example/python-shape-example-demo.png" "1080" "An image of the Shape Example tool and some entities created by it." >}}